cybrkyd/british-english-language-tools/CONTRIBUTING.md

 ### GitHub not really your thing?

-Please get in touch via e-mail: *git-x AT darmeth DOT com*
+Please get in touch via e-mail: *vii AT cybrkyd DOT com*

 Thanks,
-DaRmEtH
+--cybrkyd--